pantheon-systems/documentation/source/content/guides/quickstart/04-workflow.md

 Next, we'll learn about the Dev, Test, Live workflow.

-Every Pantheon site comes with 3 separate environments— Dev, Test, Live—which are represented by tabs on your dashboard.
+Every Pantheon site comes with three separate environments— Dev, Test, Live—which are represented by tabs on your dashboard.

 <Alert title="Note" type="info">